Grammarly AI Review: How Accurate Is Grammarly’s AI Detector?

 We take a look at Grammarly's AI detector and paraphrasing tools to review how AI detectors such as GPTZero handle its AI-powered writing tools.

-How Does Grammarly’s AI Detector Work?
+What Is Grammarly’s AI Detector And How Does It Work?

 The detection model works by looking at patterns such as syntax and language structure and comparing the text to a larger dataset of both human and AI writing.
 While the tool is geared towards minimizing false positives, it states that it “cannot provide a definitive conclusion” and that its “AI detection score is an averaged estimate of the amount of AI-generated text that is likely contained in a given document or piece of writing.”